cartrabbit/hook/README.md

 # Cartrabbit Hook for Wordpress

-Add the bellow piece of code in **cartrabbit.config.php** to load FlycartHook service provider
+Add the below piece of code in **cartrabbit.config.php** to load Cartrabbit Hook service provider

 `'providers' => array(`